Contents

-I have to say there is also personal value to the house, such as if you like it significantly more than other people, you may be willing to pay a little more.
-This depends a lot on whether you're likely to need to sell it soon (and possibly lose money) vs whether you intend to enjoy it for many years, so you will gain value from enjoying living in it.
+If you like the house significantly more than other people, you may be willing to pay a little more.
+But do consider whether you're likely to need to sell it soon (and possibly lose money) vs whether you intend to enjoy it for many years, so may gain value from enjoying living in it.

 The RV is the ratable value, it’s used to decide how much rates (tax) you pay to the council, based off approximate value of your house RELATIVE to other houses.
 It's renewed every three years.